influxdata/docs-v2/content/influxdb/v2/install/upgrade/v2-to-v2.md

 {{% tab-content %}}

-[Download and install the latest version of InfluxDB {{< current-version >}} for Windows](/influxdb/v2/install/?t=Windows) in place of current 2.x version.
+[Download and install the latest version of InfluxDB {{< current-version >}} for Windows](/influxdb/v2/install/?t=Windows) in place of your current 2.x version.

 {{% /tab-content %}}
 <!---------------------------- END WINDOWS CONTENT ---------------------------->